bowtoes/NAeP/readme.md

 ## Capabilities
 What the program can/will be able to do:
-1. &#9744; WSP Extraction:
+1. &#9746; WSP Extraction:
-   * &#9744; Extract all WEMs embedded in arguments to separate, individual files (`..._XX.wem`).
+   * &#9746; Extract all WEMs embedded in arguments to separate, individual files (`..._XX.wem`).
-   * &#9744; All extracted WEMs can be converted to oggs as if passed on the command-line.

-     And potentially:
-   * &#9744; Convert all embedded WEMs to ogg files directly, without extracting them to separate files.
+   * &#9746; Option to convert all embedded WEMs to ogg files directly.
-2. &#9744; BNK Extraction:
+2. &#9746; BNK Extraction:
     Same capabilities as WSP extraction, with one addition:
    * &#9744; Recursive extraction: search each passed BNK for WEMs referenced in other BNK/WSP files passed on command-line.
 3. &#9746; WEM-to-ogg Conversion:
    * &#9746; All passed WEMs are converted to ogg, either in-place or to separate files (`.ogg`).
-   * &#9744; All WEMs extracted from BNKs or WSPs can be similarly converted.
+   * &#9746; All WEMs extracted from BNKs or WSPs can be similarly converted.
 4. &#9746; Ogg Regranularization:
     * &#9746; All passed oggs are regranularized, either in-place or to separate files (`..._rvb.ogg`).
-    * &#9746; ~All converted WEMs can be similarly revorbed automatically.~
-      Regranularization need-not be done separately from WEM conversion, it would be an error to have incorrect granule positions in the output oggs.
 5. &#9746; Logging:
    Not really a focused 'feature' of the program, but logging options.
     * &#9746; Option for successively quieter output.